ben-laufer/CpG_Me/README.md

 ## Paired End (PE) Sequencing
 1. Create a parent directory for the project
 2. Within that parent project directory, add a text file called “task_samples.txt”, where each new line contains the entire sample name exactly as it appears on the fastq read pair files, aside from the end part (“_1.fq.gz” or “_2.fq.gz”).
 Only name a sample once, NOT twice, and make sure it is .fq.gz and not fastq.gz.
-Also, if you’re using excel or a windows desktop, you will need to change the linebreaks from windows to unix, which can be done using BBedit or:
+Also, if you’re using excel or a windows desktop, you will need to change the linebreaks from windows to unix, which can be done using BBedit (File > Save As... > Line Breaks > Unix) or on command line (but make sure the files have different names):

  `awk '{ sub("\r$", ""); print }' task_samples_windows.txt > task_samples.txt`

 3. Within that parent directory create a folder called “raw_sequences” that contains all raw paired fastq files (.fq.gz)

 Overall, the directory tree structure should be the following: